eclipse-tractusx/tractus-x-umbrella/docs/user/guides/digitaltwin-exchange/provide-digitaltwins.md

 ```
 ## Filter for the dDTR Offer

-If everything is setup like described above, a data consumer should find the dDTR offer in the catalogue with the the catalogue request with the filter expression shown in the example.
+If everything is set up like described above, a data consumer should find the dDTR offer in the catalogue with the catalogue request with the filter expression shown in the example.
 The filter uses the dct type to filter for the registry offer.

 ```bash
 curl -L -X POST 'http://dataconsumer-1-controlplane.tx.test/management/v3/catalog/request' \